doc4d/4d-web-studio/docs/API/web-form-editor/web-event.md

 **Web Event** <!-- REF #_command_.Web Event.Summary --> returns an object with information on a triggered event linked to a webform component.<!-- END REF -->

-The function must be called in the context of a web form handled by the web server
+The function must be called in the context of a web form handled by the main 4D web server

 The returned object contains the following properties: